 Qatar Population 2018

 Qatar is a sovereign Arab state in Western Asia on the Qatar Peninsula of the larger Arabian Peninsula.
 Qatar is an absolute monarchy ruled by the Al Thani family and the country was known for pearl hunting and sea trade before the discovery of oil.
-Qatar has the third largest natural gas reserve in the world and one of the richest country per capita.
+Qatar has the third largest natural gas reserve in the world and is one of the richest countries per capita.
 In 2018, Qatar has an estimated population of 2.69 million (an increase from 2013's estimate of 2,035,000), making it the 143th most populous country on earth.

 Qatar's population is a bit unknown, as the Qatar Statistics Authority estimated that the population was 1.9 million in 2013, with other sources claiming 2.03 million.
-Regardless, the population has tripled in the decade up to 2011.
+Regardless, the population has tripled in the decade leading up to 2011.
 Qatar (Arab) nationals make up less than 15% of the total population, followed by other Arab (13%), Indian (24%), Nepali (16%), Fiipino (11%) and Bangladesh and Sri Lankan (5% each).
 There are 250,000 Filipinos in the country, making them the third largest group of expatriates.
 Due to a huge influx of male laborers, women account for just 25% of the population.